 - Practice and Have Fun!– It can take a while for ISO, Aperture, and Shutter Speed to become very familiar terms, but I have found that every time I photograph I learn something new or something “clicks” to give me broader knowledge.
 It is fun when that happens!

 FOOD PHOTOGRAPHY RESOURCES

-I am an advocate of taking in person food photography courses, (check out my experience at a Food Photography Workshop), reading tutorials and ebooks, as well as studying published books and materials.
-Here are a few links and I will add to this list as I find additional resources.
+I am an advocate of taking in-person food photography courses, (check out my experience at a Food Photography Workshop), reading tutorials and ebooks, as well as studying published books and materials.
+Here are a few links and I will add them to this list as I find additional resources.

 Food Photography and Lighting

 Plate to Pixel, Digital Food Photography & Styling

 Nikon 50mm 1.4G prime lens